rianhunter/dbxfs/README.md

     $ pip3 install dbxfs
     $ dbxfs <mount_point>

+On Arch Linux and derivatives, you can find it in the AUR as [`python-dbxfs`](https://aur.archlinux.org/packages/python-dbxfs)

 You can see the full list of command line options by passing `-h` to the `dbxfs` command.